 You won't be able to wirelessly charge your Galaxy S10 Lite, which also means that the Wireless PowerShare feature that lets other S10 models charge up other devices isn't available here.
 The S10 Lite does support 25-watt fast charging, though.

 You won't find much difference between these Galaxy S10 models when it comes to software.
-The S10 Lite ships with Android 10 and Samsung's new OneUI 2.0 interface out of the box, while other S10 models are upgrading to the new OS, having shipped with Android 9 Pie last year.
+The S10 Lite ships with Android 10 and Samsung's new OneUI 2.0 interface out of the box, while older S10 models had to be upgraded to the new OS, having shipped with Android 9 Pie last year.

-The trade-offs between the S10 and the regular S10 are notable, if not deal breakers for most people.
+Still, if you're committed to getting a Samsung phone but recoil at the Galaxy S20's $999 starting price, the trade-offs between the Galaxy S10 Lite and the regular S10 are notable, if not deal breakers for most people.
 Colors may not be as accurate on the S10 Lite's display, but you're getting a bigger screen.
 You can also expect performance that's comparable to Samsung's more expensive S10 models, and battery life could be better.
 The biggest sacrifice appears to be in the cameras, particularly if you use zoom for a lot of shots and need a good telephoto lens.